alfiankan/alfiankan/README.md

 My name is Alfian Nur Fathoni, I am a software engineer who has worked a lot on the backend side.
-I experienced in developing api backend systems with microservices architecture and cloud native tool environment.
+I also experienced in developing api backend systems with microservices architecture and cloud native tool environment.

 I love building impact and love open source.